(The writings & opinions on this website are my own and not reflective of anyone I work for.)

 There are different types of healers in the world: Ones who focus on the body.
 Ones who focus on the minds.
 Ones who focus on the spirit.
 Some people focus only on the body and mind.
 Erin likes to focus on the mind, body and spirit connection.

 Dr. Eeks has a fondness for making quirky wellness videos for her Instagram feed and blogging about her health adventures, while having a natural love for irreverent, blue-collar comedy.
 She’s very interested in how health information is relayed to people and how it is interpreted.
-She thinks effective, creative communication is Public Health 101, because getting through is 90% of the battle, right?
+She thinks effective, honest, creative communication is Public Health 101, because getting through is 90% of the battle, right?

 Dr. Eeks also believes that laughing and comedy are key parts of stress management and healing, so she’ll often post funny stories and tidbits about her life, or anyone’s life she feels like writing about.
 Perhaps she’ll write about you. 😉